The Perils of Pauline (1933 serial): Plot

 Warde and Sullivan save Pauline from a tiger, and Pauline, Dr. Hargraves, and Goode from savages in "Tracked by the Enemy."
 They fly out in the repaired plane but learn that the second half of the disk doesn't reveal the formula.
 Instead, it shows the way to the temple of Imu-Anh, where the remaining half of the disk can be found.
 The Hargraves party takes a steamship to Singapore, but Bashan takes a plane and catches up to them.
 One of Bashan's female accomplices searches Pauline's room for the disk but is discovered.
 A fight breaks out between Bashan's men and Warde, during which Warde and Pauline tumble into a shark-filled lagoon.
 Pauline and Warde are rescued by courageous hotel staff in "Dangerous Depths," but Bashan has the second half of the disk.

 The Hargraves party (followed closely by Bashan) heads for Benares, and travels to the temple by horseback.
 Another plaque is found directing them to the sarcophagus of Menka-Ra in Egypt.
 But since that tomb was excavated years ago, the team must head to New York City where the sarcophagus is on display in a museum.
 Pauline hears a moaning sound, and investigates.
 She and Warde are seized by Bashan, but escape into a side room and lock the door.
 Bashan decides to take a plane to New York City to avoid being imprisoned by the local people.
 Unable to open the door again, Pauline and Warde try another way out—only to have the floor collapse beneath them.
 They fall into an underground river.
 In "The Mummy Walks," they are rescued by the temple guards.
 The two groups unwittingly take the same seaplane to New York City.
-Professor Thompson (William Desmond) meets the Hargrave group, and that night Hargraves, Thompson, Pauline and Warde go to the museum.
+Professor Thompson meets the Hargrave group, and that night Hargraves, Thompson, Pauline and Warde go to the museum.
 Bashan has gotten there first, and one of his accomplices masquerades as a guard.
 Pauline is almost kidnapped.
 But when Willie Dodge appears (having fallen into a vat of wet plaster), everyone believes he's a mummy.
 Bashan flees.
 Prof. Hargraves discovers a vase with the next inscription on it (although he wonders why it was a vase and not the sarcophagus).
 He gives the vase to Pauline for safekeeping.
 While Warde struggles with the guard, she attempts to flee the museum with Fang close behind her.
 But she trips on the stairs, and a powerful ancient explosive in the vase goes off when she drops it.